frc6506/docs/driverStation/maintenanceLogs/setupLog.md

 - Switched to "Ask me every time"

-## Windows Update ROund 2 Electric Boogaloe
+## Windows Update Round 2 Electric Boogaloe

 Updates seems to be hung, so I restarted and it said they failed to install.
 I'll leave it be this time and change any settings.
 Haven't had issues like this in a wile though.
 Ran the Windows update troubleshooter when it didn't seem to be downloading and retired updates.
 I tried to install something else and didn't work.
 Ran DISM, SFC, & CHKDSK (graphically), as well as troubleshooter again.
 DISM says it worked on the image, but nothing else seems to have succeeded at anything.
 Now 20H2 says installing, but WMC says it stopped working.